Why learn Russian of all the choices?

 The Russian economy plays an essential role in the global economy.

 Russia imports and exports a massive array of raw materials and finished products, including woods, minerals, vehicles, machinery, foods.

 If you are committed to expanding your business reach, especially to the east of Europe and East Asia, you might want to consider to learn Russian as a starting point.

 It will help you negotiate and close deals favorably.

 If you are a science enthusiast, you probably know that Russia is one of the world’s best scientifically advanced countries.

-From the days of the Soviet Union to Russia’s present-day state, Russian scientific achievements are honored and remain among the best in the world.
+From the Soviet Union’s days to Russia’s present-day state, Russian scientific achievements are honored and remain among the world’s best.

-Russia engineers and inventors are well celebrated in fields like shipbuilding, IT, weaponry, electrical engineering, communications, aerospace technology, space technology, nuclear technology, and more.
+Russia engineers and inventors are well celebrated in shipbuilding, IT, weaponry, electrical engineering, communications, aerospace technology, space technology, nuclear technology, etc.

 Learning Russian will enable you to broaden your web of knowledge and understanding of science if you have any interest in any of these areas.